GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: plot.py

-|	Returns a figure plot in a window.
+|	Generates a figure plot in a window.
 Data from the simulations run for the optimized option with interventions and the no intervention simulation is plotted for comparison.
 |
 |	Inputs:
 |		*out_noiv_file* = output file: no interventions applied, *format=.csv*